-How to Write a Journal: 6 Tips - The Write Practice
+How to Write a Journal: 6 Tips

 Walking to the orchard from the kibbutz the sun was so hot I stopped and just listened to the silence.
 (Walking I could hear stones crunch) I had to take off my sweater the sun was so intense.

 Recording the details of your life can enrich your stories.
-Last month for The Spring Writing Contest at The Write Practice, I wrote a story about when the IRS called me to say I owned money.
+One year for The Spring Writing Contest at The Write Practice, I wrote a story about when the IRS called me to say I owed money.

-In my first draft, I wrote that the amount they said I owed was, $638 dollars.
-After I had completed the first draft I went back to the notes I had written in my journal, and the correct amount was over six thousand dollars. $6,846.48.
+In my first draft, I wrote that the amount they said I owed was $638 dollars.
+After I had completed the first draft I went back to the notes I had written in my journal, and the correct amount was over six thousand dollars: $6,846.48 to be exact.
 Well, maybe there are some things we don’t want to remember.

 Thankfully, I didn’t send the money.
 It wasn’t the “real” IRS.
+But it was even better than a writing prompt for a story idea.

 “People who keep journals have life twice.” —Jessamyn West